CliMA/ClimaUtilities.jl/docs/src/regridders.md

 > This extension is loaded when loading `ClimaCore` and `Interpolations`

-`InterpolationsRegridder` performs linear interpolation of input data (linear along each direction) and returns a `ClimaCore` `Field` defined on the `target_space`.
+By default, `InterpolationsRegridder` performs linear interpolation of input data (linear along each direction) and returns a `ClimaCore` `Field` defined on the `target_space`.

-!!! note "Did you know?"
-    With versions of ClimaUtilities after v0.1.24, you can choose the mode of the gridded interpolation with the keyword argument `interpolation_method`.
-    For example, to do constant interpolation, you can pass `interpolation_method = Interpolations.Constant()` as a keyword argument when constructing the regridder.
+Nearest neighbor spatial interpolation is also supported, and is chosen by passing `interpolation_method = Interpolations.Constant()` to the `InterpolationsRegridder` constructor.
+This feature is available in versions of ClimaUtilities after v0.1.24.

 Currently, `InterpolationsRegridder` only supports spherical shells and extruded spherical shells (but it could be easily extended to other domains).

-!!! note

-    It is easy to change the spatial interpolation type if needed.

 `InterpolationsRegridder` are created once, they are tied to a `target_space`, but can be used with any input data.
 With MPI runs, every process computes the